tbogdala/mindmeld/docs/first_run.md

 At this point, feel free to adjust the 'Your Name' and 'Your Description' fields to match yourself and make any edits to Vox you feel are necessary.

-Pressing the `Parameters` tab at the top of the configuration page will show all of the hyperparameters that can be changed to control how tokens are sampled from the LLM (i.e. how the words are chosen one at a time).
+Custom profile pictures can be set for the user and characters by tapping the default picture on mobile or clicking once with your left mouse button on desktop.
+This will bring up a file browser to choose an image.
+Once chosen, this picture will be copied to the `chatlogs/pfps` folder in the application's folder and it will appear next to all message sent by that character.

+To remove the custom profile picture and restore the default image long-press the picture on the mobile app or long-press with the left mouse button on the desktop app.
+This will also delete the copy of the profile picture in the `chatlogs/pfps` folder.

 ### Parameter Settings

 ![Screenshot of the parameters configuration page for Mindmeld](images/ug_cfg_params_01.jpg)

+Pressing the `Parameters` tab at the top of the configuration page will show all of the hyperparameters that can be changed to control how tokens are sampled from the LLM (i.e. how the words are chosen one at a time).

 The default settings should be reasonable as a generic starting point.